The team behind Student Tenant are launching a more general lettings platform for landlords and tenants in five weeks’ time.

 The firm’s ambitions don’t end there, as in three to four months it will launch a build to rent platform to sit alongside the other two.

-Cullen explained: “It’s going to be higher end – similar to Mr and Mrs Street [a platform for luxury hotels].
+Cullen explained: “It’s going to be higher end – similar to Mr and Mrs Smith [a platform for luxury hotels].

 “We’re going to launch a separate site but it so far doesn’t have a name.”